Quantum Scalar Field Theory Based on the Extended Least Action Principle: Discussion and conclusions

 \subsection{Comparisons with Relevant Research Works}

 The Schr\"{o}dinger equation for the wave functional of scalar fields is typically introduced as a postulate~\cite{Long, Jackiw} instead of derived from a first principle.
-Recent attempts to derive it from the entropic dynamics approach can be found in Ref.~\cite{Caticha2014, Ipek2021}.
+An impressive attempts to derive it from the entropic dynamics approach can be found in Ref.~\cite{Caticha2014, Ipek2021}.
 The entropic dynamic approach bears some similarity with the theory presented in this work.
 For instance, the formulations are carried out with two steps, an infinitesimal time step and a cumulative time period.
 It also aims to derive the physical dynamics by extremizing information quantity such as the relative entropy.
 However, the entropic dynamics approach relies on another postulate on energy conservation to complete the derivation of the Schr\"{o}dinger equation.
 The theory presented in this paper, on the other hand, has the advantage of simplicity since it recursively applies the same least observability principle in both infinitesimal time step and cumulative time period.
 The entropic dynamics approach also requires several seemingly arbitrary constants in their formulations, while we only need the Planck constant $\hbar$ and its meaning is clearly given in Assumption 2.
-We clearly show the the Bohm's potential term in (\ref{QHJ}) is originated from the information metrics of field fluctuations $I_f$, while ~\cite{Caticha2014, Ipek2021} justify it from information geometry perspective.
+We clearly show the the Bohm quantum potential term in (\ref{QHJ}) is originated from the information metrics of field fluctuations $I_f$, while ~\cite{Caticha2014, Ipek2019, Ipek2021} justify it from information geometry perspective.
 The advantages of our approach have two fold.
 First, it is far more conceptually clear to define $I_f$ as expectation value of relative entropy between different probability distribution due to field fluctuations.
 There is clear physical meaning associated with $I_f$.
 Second, we show that by using the general definition of relative entropy for $I_f$ we obtain the generalized Schr\"{o}dinger equation, which is unclear using the information geometry justification.
+Despite the difference between the present works and the entropic dynamics approach, it is encouraged to notice the common interests.
+In particular, the results in \cite{Ipek2019,Ipek2021} can be useful if we want to extend the present works to the scalar fields in curved spacetime.

 The derivation of the Schr\"{o}dinger equation in Section \ref{sec:SE} starts from (\ref{extAction2}) which is inspired from its non-relativistic version initially proposed by Hall and Reginatto~\cite{Hall:2001,Hall:2002}.
 Ref.~\cite{Yang2023} gives a rigorous justification to the non-relativistic version of (\ref{extAction2}) using canonical transformation method.
 In Appendix \ref{appendix:canonical}, we extend the canonical transformation method to scalar fields and prove (\ref{extAction2}).
 Hall and Reginatto~\cite{Hall:2001,Hall:2002} only show the formulations in the non-relativistic setting.
 Even in the non-relativistic formulations, Hall and Reginatto assume an so-called exact uncertainty relation, while in our theory the exact uncertainty relation is derived from the same least observability principle in a infinitesimal time step.